Ibrahim Ferrer: Career revival

 In 1996, Ferrer took part in Nick Gold's World Circuit sessions when it was announced that an old-style bolero singer would be required.
 He first participated in the recording of the album A Toda Cuba le Gusta with the Afro-Cuban All Stars, which was nominated for a Grammy Award.
 This project was immediately followed by the recording of Ry Cooder's Grammy Award-winning Buena Vista Social Club album, which showcased Ferrer's talent as a bolero singer and made him widely known outside Cuba.

 In 1999, Cooder recorded Ferrer's first solo album.
 In 2000, Ferrer, at the age of 72, received a Latin Grammy for Best New Artist.

 In 2001, he appeared on the track "Latin Simone (¿Qué Pasa Contigo?)" on the self-titled debut album of virtual band Gorillaz.
 Following Ferrer's death, Gorillaz played the song live as a tribute to him at concerts in 2005 and 2006, and again in 2018.

 In 2004, Ferrer won a Grammy but was denied permission by the US government to enter the country to receive his award as a result of extremely restrictive visa laws enacted in the wake of 9/11.

 Ferrer released his second solo recording, Buenos Hermanos, in 2003 and continued touring in Europe into 2005.
 He contributed in 2005 to the APE Vision Artists Project Earth album Rhythms Del Mundo: Cuba, a collaboration with Coldplay, U2, Sting, Dido, Faithless, Jack Johnson, Maroon 5, and others.
 Ferrer's last recording was Mi sueño, an album devoted to the bolero.
 It was released posthumously in 2006.

 The singer was posthumously featured in the Gorillaz documentary films Bananaz and Reject False Icons in 2008 and 2019, respectively.

 Personal life

-Ferrer was an adherent of the Santería faith, a blending of traditional African religions and Catholicism.
+Ferrer was an adherent of the Santería faith, a blending of the traditional Nigerian Yoruba religion and Catholicism.